Respiratory Virus Data

 What you can do

-Even when respiratory illness levels are low, it is important to keep up with prevention strategies.
+Even when respiratory illness levels are very low or low, it is important to keep up with prevention strategies.
 Follow these tips to help keep you and your loved ones healthy:

-Additional precautions, such as wearing a mask and physical distancing, should be considered when illness levels are moderate or high or if you or people around you have risk factors for severe illness.
+Additional precautions, such as wearing a mask and physical distancing, should be considered when illness levels are moderate or high or very high.
+If you or people around you have risk factors for severe illness, consider additional precautions at any time.

-Data shown are subject to change.
-Past data will be updated as more information is available.
+Data shown are subject to change and will be updated as more information is available.

 How to use the data visualizations

-The dashboard on this page provides the respiratory illness levels and trajectories for emergency department visits associated with overall respiratory illness, COVID-19, influenza, and RSV for the most recent week of data.
+The first visual on this page provides the respiratory illness levels and trajectories for emergency department visits associated with overall respiratory illness, COVID-19, influenza, and RSV for the most recent week of data.

 The line graph shows the percent of all emergency department (ED) visits with a diagnosis of a respiratory illness by week.
 Users can hover over the trend line on the graph to see more detailed information.